runwhen-contrib/runwhen-local/src/USER_REFERENCE.md

 The "applicationCredentialsFile" is the name of the file in the shared directory to use to authenticate to GCP.
 This file is created/downloaded using the GCP CLI or web GUI.
-Similar to Azure, the GCP support is based on CloudQuery, so the documentation page for the CloudQuery GCP plugin (TODO: link) contains more details about the credentials file.
+Similar to Azure, the GCP support is based on CloudQuery, so the documentation page for the CloudQuery GCP plugin (https://hub.cloudquery.io/plugins/source/cloudquery/gcp/v11.5.1/docs) contains more details about the credentials file.

 The "projects" fields specifies the list of projects to index.
 In that case the application credentials